-Uber serves professionals as they hire an Uber cab to and fro work.
+It serves professionals as they hire an Uber cab to and for work.
 For this Uber did few tie-ups with corporates in the beginning and does so when it launches in a new city in a new country.
 Apart from professionals, Uber tries to touch hearts of people by offering special services like:

-Uber for Senior Citizens: Another special service from Uber where it targets senior citizens.
+Uber for Senior Citizens- Another special service from Uber where it targets senior citizens.
 As per the statistics, Senior citizens make for up to 30% to 40% of total rides in many cities.
 This made Uber have some special features for seniors and hence attract more senior citizens on the platform.
-Check out this post from fortune: Why senior citizens are flocking to Uber.

 In less than 6 years, Uber has managed to become the best example of a city-by-city mobile service company roll-out.
 Many generic pointers that I talked about in this Blog Post regarding scaling User Acquisition efforts for On Demand platforms borrows elements right from Uber’s playbook.

-Let’s try to decode Uber’s Playbook and how it plays out as it launches in a new city or a country:
+Let’s try to decode its Playbook and how it plays out as it launches in a new city or a country:

 The underlying principle here is that for every city it launches, it faces the same chicken and egg problem.
 The advantages that Uber has as compared to new startups in this space are:

-- Lot of money to incentivize both drivers and customers.0
+- Lot of money to incentivize both drivers and customers.

 - Rock solid processes or playbooks that have evolved through experience launching Uber in 311 cities till date.